 Many brands that have already been successful in their home market are planning to expand into foreign markets.
 In an effort to offer their customers the best possible shopping experience, companies often choose to make payment options available in the currency used in that region.
 Below, we will tell you how to add multiple currency in Shopify.

 Single Shopify store and currency conversion

 The solution that is relatively easiest to implement is currency conversion within a single store.
 In practice, this is done using applications such as Best Currency Converter or MLV Auto Currency Switcher.
 The applications install the currency converter on the site.
 In the application settings, we choose the currencies we want to display and the currency conversion rate (automatic, based on the data provided by the application or set manually).

 An important disadvantage of this solution is the fact that the converted currencies are shown in the store at each stage of the customer’s purchase path, except for the checkout.
 For example, if we select PLN as the main currency of our store during the initial Shopify setup, and a user from Germany changes the currency to EUR, all the prices will be displayed in the selected currency, but after moving from cart to checkout, they will be seen in PLN again.
-The above mentioned plugins inform the user about this change, but as our experience shows very often this “surprise” leads to cart abandonment and lower conversion rate.
+The above-mentioned plugins inform the user about this change, but as our experience shows very often this “surprise” leads to cart abandonment and a lower conversion rate.

 Shopify Markets and Shopify Payments